top of page

 Increase air at high temperatures

 Use an airstone, air pump, or surface skimmer to boost oxygen exchange.
-Warmer water holds less oxygen, and your fish will thank you for the extra supply.
+Warmer water holds less oxygen, and your fish will appreciate the extra supply.

 7. Reduce Feeding

-Fish metabolism speeds up in higher temperatures, but digestion becomes more difficult.
-Feed less and remove uneaten food quickly to keep water quality stable.
+Fish metabolism speeds up in higher temperatures, but digestion becomes more challenging.
+Feed less and remove uneaten food quickly to maintain stable water quality.

 8. Limit Stress